-Explicit wait is a wait timeout explicitly chosen for a specific command.
-This adds a bit complexity to script writing, but may be a good fit depending on your scripting style.
-As mentioned on the Selenium webdriver’s webpage, mixing up active implicit wait with explicit waits may cause unexpected behavior, such as summing those waits together for even longer wait.
+Explicit Wait is a wait timeout explicitly chosen for a specific command.
+This brings more complexity to script writing, but it may be a good fit depending on your scripting style.
+As mentioned on the Selenium Webdriver’s webpage, mixing up active implicit wait with explicit waits may cause unexpected behavior, such as summing those waits together for even longer wait.

 The same page also describes how to set explicit waits with different languages.
 If you end up using explicit waits a lot, writing a convenience method to deal with the complexity is surely a good way to go.